Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 an *implicit binary search tree* constructed over the leaves of the log tree (distinct from the structure of the log tree itself), which allows the search to have a complexity logarithmic in the number of the log's leaves.

-An abridged process for searching the tree is described in TODO.

 ## Implicit Binary Search Tree